abond936/My-Journal/docs/Project.md

 5. Provide a consistent user experience across different photo sources

 ### Core Data Models: Album vs. Source Collection
 To manage photos effectively and support multiple external services, the system architecture is built around two distinct data models:

-*   **Album:** An **Album** is a curated collection of photos and content that is part of the journal itself.
+ **Album:** An album is a curated collection of images part of the journal itself.
 It is the primary way users will view grouped photos within the application.
 Each Album has its own metadata (title, caption, tags) and a specific list of photos selected by the author.
 Albums are stored in the project's Firestore database and managed via the `/api/albums` endpoint.

-*   **Source Collection:** A **Source Collection** is a generic representation of a grouping of photos from an external service.
-This could be a **folder** (from the local drive or OneDrive) or an **album** (from Google Photos or Apple Photos).
-Source Collections are used to populate the `PhotoPicker` component, allowing the administrator to browse and select images from their original location.
-They are read-only and are fetched via the `/api/photos/source-collections` endpoint.
+**Source Collection:** A source collection is a grouping of photos from an external service.
+This could be a **folder** (from the local drive or OneDrive) or an album (from Google Photos or Apple Photos).
+Source Collections are used to populate the `PhotoPicker` component, allowing the author to browse and select images for inclusion in My Stories' albums.
+They are fetched via the `/api/photos/source-collections` endpoint.
 This abstraction allows the UI to remain consistent while the backend handles the unique details of each photo service.

 Key Design Principles:
 - Abstracted Service Layer
-  - A generic "photo service" interface will be used in the application.
+  - A generic "photo service" interface to source images.
-  - Support multiple photo sources with a unified interface -Local, OneDrive, Google Photos without changing UI components.
+  - Support for multiple photo sources with a unified interface -Local, OneDrive, Google Photos without changing UI components.
 - Strict Client-Server Separation
   - Client components (e.g., `PhotoPicker`) are for UI only.
   - They make requests to internal API routes (e.g., `/api/photos/list`).
   - The server-side API route contains the logic to talk to the actual photo source, preventing leaking keys or using server-only modules (`fs`) on the client.
 - Photos remain in their original source (OneDrive, etc.).
-  - Firestore will only store metadata, references, thumbnails, not binary image data.
+  - Firestore stores only metadata, references, thumbnails, not binary image data.
 - Optimize image processing
-  - Implement efficient caching for frequently accessed content
+  - Caching serves frequently accessed content
-  - Next.js Image Optimization to serve efficient, web-friendly images.
+  - Next.js Image Optimization serves efficient, web-friendly images.
 Aspect Ratio and sizing managed
 - Images are classified by natural dimensions (portrait/landscape/square)
 - Automatically fitted to closest standard ratio using `object-fit: cover`